Holomorphic functional calculus and vector-valued Littlewood-Paley-Stein theory for semigroups: Luzin type and cotype

 \begin{proof} Indeed, let $f\in L_p(\O; X)$ such that $\mathsf F(f)=0$.
 Then by \eqref{kernel decomposition} and \eqref{resolution} we have

 whence

-Thus $X$ is of Lusin type $1$ relative to $\{P_t\}_{t>0}$, hence also relative to $\{T_t\}_{t>0}$ by virtue of Remark~\ref{Poisson vs Heat}.
-Passing to duality by means of Theorem~\ref{dual}, we see that $X$ is of Lusin cotype $\8$ relative to $\{T_t\}_{t>0}$ under the analyticity assumption of $\{T_t\}_{t>0}$ on $L_p(\O; X)$. \end{proof}
+Thus $X$ is of Luzin type $1$ relative to $\{P_t\}_{t>0}$, hence also relative to $\{T_t\}_{t>0}$ by virtue of Remark~\ref{Poisson vs Heat}.
+Passing to duality by means of Theorem~\ref{dual}, we see that $X$ is of Luzin cotype $\8$ relative to $\{T_t\}_{t>0}$ under the analyticity assumption of $\{T_t\}_{t>0}$ on $L_p(\O; X)$. \end{proof}

-The following formulation of the Littlewood-Paley function $\mathcal{G}^P_q(f)$ by discrete lacunary differences is of interest for its own right.
+The following formulation of the Littlewood-Paley function $\mathcal{G}^P_q(f)$ by discrete lacunary differences is of interest in its own right.